 Limited support availability: Manufacturers requiring 24/7 support might want a different solution than JobBOSS².
 ECI offers phone support 7 am-7 pm CST Monday through Friday.
 Users experiencing issues during off hours or over the weekend must wait for assistance.

-JobBOSS² offers either a perpetual license or monthly subscription but does not publish pricing online.
+JobBOSS² offers either a r monthly subscription but does not publish pricing online.
 Factors like user count, business size, required customizations, implementation complexity, subscription fees, and ongoing support and maintenance affect total cost of ownership.
 The Silver, Gold, and Platinum packages all have a minimum requirement of one user.

 Parent company ECI Software Solutions owns JobBOSS² Shop Management.
 JobBOSS launched in 1984 in Minneapolis, MN, and ECI acquired the software in 2017.
 ECI Software Solutions is headquartered in Fort Worth, Texas, and continues to evolve the platform to meet the changing needs of the manufacturing sector.

 We recommend JobBOSS² for small to medium manufacturers with 10 to 100 employees.
 It’s an apt solution for companies moving away from manual methods.
 JobBOSS² supports fabrication, tooling and mold, machine builder, captive, screw, and spring shops.